karimarous/Getting_started_with_Terraform_and_AWS/README.md

 Enjoy :)

 ## Prerequesties
+- Ensure you have terraform >=v1.12.0 installed
+- Ensure you have installed AWS and configured the access
 - Ensure you have VS Code with Terraform Hashicorp extension installed
-- Ensure you have terraform installed
-- Ensure you have installed AWS and configured the access